openculinary/blog/content/posts/ingredient-parsing-handling-plurality.md

 However, it is also relatively simple to explain and implement, and can be achieved without managing a set of 'preferred pluralities' for each ingredient.

 It also has a nice property that it will automatically adjust to reflect content retrieved from the web.
-If people begin using plural forms much more often in future, then RecipeRadar's suggestions will adapt to that over time.
+For example, if people switch from using a traditionally singular ingredient name to a plural form in future, then RecipeRadar's suggestions will adapt to that over time.

 **Implementation Reference**